openosaka/castled/README.md

-# Tunneld
+# Castle

-Tunneld is a simple tunnel based on GRPC that allows you to expose your local services to the internet, but it's **mainly designed for 🌟testing and ✨development purposes**.
+Castle is a simple tunnel based on GRPC that allows you to expose your local services to the internet, but it's **mainly designed for 🌟testing and ✨development purposes**.

 It resolves the problem of the traffic inside k8s reach your local services, the great